 Vehicles, Bikes, Joggers, Walkers, & Skaters

-Seabrook has approximately 26 miles of roadway and a robust and enthusiastic security staff.
+Seabrook Island has approximately 28 miles of roadway and a robust patrol for community rules enforecement.
 To ensure that you do not take home a souvenir in the form of a traffic citation and that you are safe whether you are driving, biking, or walking, the following rules are in place:

-- Unless otherwise indicated, the speed limit on the Island is 25 mph and is strictly enforced.
-Please be aware that warnings are not given.
+- The speed limit on the Island is 25 mph unless otherwise marked and is strictly enforced.
+Be aware that warnings are not given.

 - Come to a complete stop at each and every STOP sign.
-They watch for this and will ticket you for not doing so.
+You may be ticketed for not doing so.

 - Do not pass bicycles at traffic islands.
-When coming upon a bicyclist, please stay a safe distance behind them.
+When coming upon a bicyclist, stay a safe distance behind them.
 When they have cleared the island, they may be passed.
+Do not use the oncoming traffic lane to go around traffic islands.
 Again, a ticket-able offense.

 - Bicyclist must ride in single file whether on the road or on a bike path.
-Seabrook’s roads and bike paths are narrow and winding.
-There is often not much room to pass without encroaching the opposite lane.
+Seabrook Island’s roads and bike paths are narrow and winding.
+There is often not much room to pass without encroaching on the opposite lane.
 We personally know of injured bicyclists and walkers because riders have not been in single file.
-Please take heed so we can all enjoy our time visiting Seabrook.
+Take heed so we can all enjoy our time visiting Seabrook Island.

-- Bicycles must have lights on after dark.
+- Bicycles may not be operated on the Boardwalks and must have lights on after dark.

 - Pedestrians, joggers, and skaters must keep on the left side of the road facing traffic.

 - No beach parking is allowed on Seabrook Island roads or in villa parking areas.
 You must use designated beach access parking areas and boardwalks.
-Parking at SIPOA Community Center (on Oyster Catcher Court) is for property owners with car stickers.
+Parking at the SIPOA Community Center (on Oyster Catcher Court) is for property owner vehicles with property owner barcodes only.
+An interactive beach parking map can be accessed here.

 - No walking, jogging, and biking on the golf courses or cart paths.
 Golfers only!

-- Motorcycles, motorized scooters, mopeds, go-carts, and motorized skateboards are prohibited on Seabrook Island.
+- Motorcycles, motorized scooters, mopeds, go-carts, and motorized skateboards are prohibited on Seabrook Island with the exception of Class 1 Pedal Assist ebikes, motorized bikes are not permitted.

-- Trailers, boats, and motorhomes are not allowed to be parked in driveways or on the roads of Seabrook.
-A storage and parking area is provided at the SIPOA Maintenance Facility (on Seabrook Island Road between Old Drake and Royal Pine Drives).
-For details and to make arrangements to use this storage/parking, please call the Seabrook Island Security Gate at 843-768-6641.
+- Trailers, boats, and motorhomes are not allowed to be parked in driveways or on Seabrook Island roads.
+A storage and parking area is provided at the Seabrook Island Club Maintenance Facility at 2890 Seabrook Island Road (between Old Drake and Royal Pine Drives).
+For details and to make arrangements to use this storage/parking, call the the Seabrook Island Club Director of Maintenance at 620-762-3489.

 - Driver’s License – Anyone operating ANY motor vehicle on Seabrook Island must be in possession of their driver’s license and vehicle registration.

-- Golf carts are not permitted on Seabrook Island Road.
+- Golf carts and/or street-legal golf carts are not permitted on Seabrook Island Roads.
 Low Voltage Vehicles are permitted.
-They must have a license plate, seat belts, rear view mirrors and be able to travel 35 mph.
+The vehicle must be registered with the DMV as an LSV, have a VIN number, a license plate, seat belts, rear view mirrors and be able to travel 25 mph.
 They must be driven by a licensed driver.
-Please note that certain regimes do not permit carts as there is no electrical source for recharging.
-Please call for details.
+Note that certain regimes do not permit LSV’s as there is no electrical source for recharging.
+Call for details.

 Seabrook Island residents and guests love their pets.
 Seabrook has one of the few beaches in South Carolina that allows dogs to run unleashed.
 This is a privilege that we all want to keep.
 It is therefore very important for all residents and guests to follow these rules: